 In December 2018, we were excited to host Julie Kaplow, PhD. and members of her team from the Grief and Trauma Center at Texas Children’s Hospital to train our staff and community partners on the GIFT (Grief Informed Foundations of Treatment) screening tool as well in Grief Informed Component Therapy for Adolescents.
 Dr. Kaplow is a leader in the field of childhood grief and trauma.
-Being a part of this network puts Kate’s Club at the forefront in child bereavement services.
+Being a part of this network puts Kate’s Club at the forefront of child bereavement services.

 Feeling like a first round draft pick…